Vafa-Andalibi/google-tasks-autoscheduler/README.md

 Quick Syntax tutorial
 ----------------------

+- You can comment a task by putting a `#` in the beginning of its title.
 - In the note section of the task, add the parameters (mentioned below) one after another with a comma `,` in between
 - The order of parameters is not important
 - One-time tasks need a deadline